chlorm-forks/Emby.Wiki/Device-Access.md

 ![](images/server/users17.png)

-**Important notes about device control**: This only applies to devices that can be uniquely identified and will not prevent access from a browser.
-Also, filtering devices for a user will prevent them from being able to sign-in with a new device until it is enabled from this page.
+**Important notes about device control**: Filtering devices for a user will prevent them from being able to sign-in with a new device until it is enabled from this page.